huangelton/library-database/README.md

 ### Implementation
 Includes standard features that allows the user to store and find information about books.
 Examples are inserting, removing, and traversing the database.
 The user also has the option to save the current data to a file.

-### How to Run
-Run library.cpp system.cpp to get started.

 ### Note
 This program requires no additional packages to install.